-Windows Autopilot is Azure service to provision windows 10 build.
-Autopilot service is to simplify Windows OOBE and it happens primarily at Windows 10 OOBE stage.
-You will learn about basics of Windows Autopilot Troubleshooting from this post.
+Windows Autopilot is an Azure service for provisioning Windows 10 or Windows 11 builds.
+The Autopilot service simplifies Windows OOBE, and it happens primarily at the Windows 10 OOBE stage.

 The Basics

-- Machine not getting IP address
+- The Machine is not getting an IP address

 - Firewall issue